 Another large flightless bird, the Emu, is this as well.
 If the Emu war is any indication, they outran trucks, can kick as well as ostriches, and took machine gun bullets like they were nothing and kept on running.

 A smaller scale example would be the housecat compared to most domesticated animals.
 Despite their small stature, they can take a fall from quite a height, is as quick as it is agile, and are very efficient hunters that are known to kill a wide variety of prey.

 The Cape Buffalo in Africa.
 Yes, it looks like a big dumb cow.
 Yes, it's big and heavy looking.
 Yes, it's a herbivore.
 And yes, it will run you down and gore you with it's horns.
 That is not an exaggeration: these creatures are known as The Black Death by big game hunters, and they kill, on average, 200 people per year, more than many of the predators out there (yes, that's right, they kill more people per year than a freakin' lion does).
+Only the crocodile is similarly dangerous to humans among African big game.
 If hunted, or injured, it will ambush it's pursuers and kill them in retaliation.
-Unlike the asian buffalo, they have never been domesticated.
+Unlike the Asian buffalo, they have never been domesticated.
 It can run as fast as 35 miles per hour... so unless you're in a car, if it decides to chase you, it will catch you.

 The Tyrannosaurus rex.
 Scientists believe that its top speed was surprisingly fast for its size given its gracile legs.

 The much smaller, though still massive carnotaurus may have been the fastest large theropod of them all.
 There's evidence it used its speed to hunt sauropods.